MateusLeviDev/go/README.md

 <h1 align="center">
   gestao-vendas-apirestful-node
 </h1>
- <p>EN: Backend application for sales management.
+ <p>Backend application for sales management.
 Creation of registries, clients, purchase orders and a comprehensive user management.</p> <br>
- <p>PT-Br: Aplicação Back-end para gestão de vendas para comércio local. <br>
   <br>

 <a href="">[In-production]</a>